Saint Paul, Minnesota: Media

 Saint Paul residents can receive 10 broadcast television stations, five of which broadcast from Saint Paul.
 One newspaper, the St. Paul Pioneer Press, and several monthly or semimonthly neighborhood papers serve the city.
 Several media outlets based in Minneapolis also serve the Saint Paul community, including the Star Tribune.

 Saint Paul is home to two national broadcast companies.
 Hubbard Broadcasting is headquartered on the line between Saint Paul and Minneapolis on University Avenue.

 Minnesota Public Radio (MPR) is a three-format system that broadcasts on nearly 40 stations around the Midwest.
 It delivers local news and information, classical, and The Current (which plays a wide variety of music).
 The station has 110,000 regional members and more than 1 million listeners each week throughout the Upper Midwest, the largest audience of any regional public radio network.
-Its parent company, American Public Media Group, creates and distributes programming that reaches millions listeners, most notably Marketplace, hosted by Kai Ryssdal.